Diff4Earth/ige-jaxathon-2025/README.md

 - Resources and references for further learning
 - Collaborative notes and project updates

-## 🤝 How to Contribute
+## 🤝 How to Participate

-We encourage participants to contribute by:
-- Sharing their project updates and code snippets.
-- Participating in discussions and providing feedback.
-- Collaborating on shared challenges and solutions.
+If you are interested in this event, you may join our discord and fill up the registration form.

 ## 📚 Resources
 - [JAX Official Documentation](https://jax.readthedocs.io/)